UP govt probe into Ayodhya land 'scam' an eyewash, SC should intervene: Priyanka | Politics

 - India

-Congress leader Priyanka Gandhi Vadra on Thursday said the probe ordered by the Uttar Pradesh government into the Ayodhya land ''scam'' was an eyewash and demanded intervention of the Supreme Court.
+Congress leader Priyanka Gandhi Vadra Thursday dismissed as an eyewash the probe ordered by the Uttar Pradesh government into the Ayodhya land ''scam'' and urged the Supreme Court to intervene.

+She said that by indulging in ''corruption'' BJP leaders and officials have hurt the faith of people who donated for the construction of the Ram Temple.

-Addressing a press conference here, she said the Supreme Court should take suo motu cognizance of the matter and intervene as the Ram temple in Ayodhya is being built following its order.
+Addressing a press conference here, she said the Supreme Court should take suo motu cognisance of the matter as the Ram Temple in Ayodhya is being built following its order.

-Targeting the ruling BJP, she alleged that its leaders were committing ''loot'' and hurting people's faith.

-The probe to be conducted by district officials is an eyewash, she said.
+Vadra also questioned the ''silence'' of Prime Minister Narendra Modi and Uttar Pradesh Chief Minister Yogi Adityanath over the alleged corruption by temple trust members, BJP leaders and officials in buying land for the temple.

+BJP leaders have ''sold the sentiments, faith and religion'' by indulging in "loot" and "misuse" of donations received for the Ram Temple, she charged.
+The Ram Temple Trust's money is being ''misused to benefit'' BJP, RSS and trust members, she alleged, adding land belonging to Dalits which is not allowed to be sold is also being "''usurped'' and illegally bought by officials and their relatives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)